How to Remove Ransomware

 • Use ransomware removal tools.
 Sometimes, your best friend is software.
 Reliable ransomware removal tools provide an extra layer of security by automatically scanning and deleting ransomware.
 (We'll dig more into this later).

 • Segment sensitive data.
-Limit access to sensitive data so that it’s harder to gain access to by attackers.
+Limit access to sensitive data so that attackers find it harder to gain access.

 • Seek out a cyber security partner.
 Call a professional if a ransomware attack is severe.
 An experienced incident response team can help recover your data and strengthen your security posture.